U.S. Naval Hospital Okinawa is Improving the Patient Experience with Modernization Through Innovation

 |0

-This work, U.S. Naval Hospital Okinawa is Improving the Patient Experience with Modernization Through Innovation [Image 3 of 3], by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Okinawa is Improving the Patient Experience with Modernization Through Innovation, by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Naval Hospital Okinawa is Improving the Patient Experience with Modernization Through Innovation

 LEAVE A COMMENT